Buxton (NSW)

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The median taxpayer income in Buxton is $54,317, with an average of $64,563 according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is lower than the national average, which stands at a median of $60,817 and an average of $83,003 in Greater Sydney.
-Based on Wage Price Index growth of 8.86% from financial year 2023 to September 2025, estimated incomes would be approximately $59,129 (median) and $70,283 (average).
-The 2021 Census shows household, family, and personal incomes in Buxton are at the 55th percentile nationally.
-Incomes predominantly cluster between $1,500 - 2,999, with 41.3% of locals (1,060 people) falling into this category.
-This is similar to the metropolitan region where 30.9% occupy this income range.
+The median taxpayer income in Buxton is $54,317, with an average of $64,563, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is lower than the national average.
+In comparison, Greater Sydney has a median income of $60,817 and an average income of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $59,129 (median) and $70,283 (average).
+According to the 2021 Census, incomes in Buxton cluster around the 55th percentile nationally.
+The earnings profile shows that 41.3% of locals (1,061 people) fall into the $1,500 - 2,999 income category.
 High housing costs consume 18.4% of income, but strong earnings place disposable income at the 58th percentile nationally.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income